Alaska’s hot, dry summer leads to droughts in some areas

 To conserve the limited supply of water, villagers are using water from the local lagoon for flushing toilets and other nonfood uses, Kvasnikoff said.

 Water in 5-gallon jugs is being shipped in to the community of nearly 300.
-Residents also got some help from the nearby village of Port Graham initially, which initially had lower-than-normal water levels in its dam until locals plugged some leaks in the system last month.
+Residents also got some help from the nearby village of Port Graham, which initially had lower-than-normal water levels in its dam until locals plugged some leaks in the system last month.
 With a larger watershed, that community recently offered water to Nanwalek residents, who took them up on their offer.

 Nanwalek’s water tank has only 55,000 gallons in it, less than a two-day supply in normal times when the village goes through about 30,000 gallons a day.
 So local leaders also are shutting off the water system between 9 p.m. and 9 a.m. daily.
 Because the tanked reserve is standing still at night, residents must boil their water to ward off possible contamination.